 Having had persistent injuries this year I thought it would be the perfect course for me.
 All the injuries have been through user error – overload, lack of rest/recovery, lack of strength and conditioning and fuelling issues – all of which I’m gradually adjusting.
 But I know a key thing is form and that’s a much harder win.

 Within the workshop we were a motley crew of people who had lost their running mojo, had injuries or just wanted to improve their running performance.
-Hannah, the chi running leader, took individual videos of us running – when I was being filmed I felt clunky and all over the shop and knew I was on the right course, running just didn’t feel natural and felt heavy footed and awkward.
+Hannah, the chi running leader, took individual videos of us running – when I was being filmed I felt clunky – running just didn’t feel natural and felt heavy footed and awkward.
 When we analysed the videos after, I realised I looked like I felt and couldn’t believe how hard I made running look.

 We then went through different cues to help achieve a more balanced way of running, working with gravity and bio mechanics and not against.
 We were given cues to run from the core, run tall and have a more fluid motion.
 Putting it into practise throughout the day really helped you to focus on one thing at a time and gradually it all came together.
 I can honestly say that for a few minutes I felt like I was running on air, it felt so much more natural and effortless.

-I know that changing one’s running form is a really long hard journey, and I will no doubt pick up other niggles in adjusting, but I’m in this running malarkey for the long haul so I know it’ll be worth it :).
+I know that changing running form is a really long hard journey, and I will no doubt pick up other niggles in adjusting, but it’ll be worth it in the long run.

 For more information on Chi Running or to book onto a workshop (highly recommended!), contact Hannah at http://blueskyrunning.co.uk/.